-Table- 3 Comparison between contributions of Taylor and Fayol
+Table - 4 Comparison between contributions of Taylor and Fayol

-F. W. Taylor Henry Fayol

-1) Place of origin:- Henry Fayol was a
+F. W. Taylor Henry Fayol 1) Place of origin: Henry Fayol was a French man.
 F. W. Taylor belongs to U.S.A.
-French man.

-2) Working Process:- Henry Fayol started his

-The work of F.W.
-Taylor was related theory from top level to

-on operative level, bottom level & & lower level.

-first line manager.

-3) Importance given by them:- Henry Fayol gave Taylor emphasis on work study, importance to the motion study, time study & fatigue activities of top level study, differential piece rate management i.e. (scientific management). controlling & planning.
-4) Difference in approach: - Henry Fayol gave Taylor stress on the efficiency of importance to principle of workers.
-He considered production management which can management as important factor in be applied universally. the organization.
-5) Their contribution: - Henry Fayol gave Taylor gave a scientific base to importance to management. management training.
-6) System of wage payment:- Fayol did not mention Taylor advocated system of anything about wage differential piece rate system. payment.
-7) Faith: - Fayol had faith in Taylor had faith in scientific administrative management. management.
+2) Working Process: Henry Fayol started his theory The work of F.W.
+Taylor was related on from top level to lower level. operative level, bottom level & & first line manager.
+3) Importance given by them: Henry Fayol gave importance to Taylor emphasis on work study, motion study, the activities of top level time study & fatigue study, differential piece management i.e. controlling & rate (scientific management). planning.
+4) Difference in approach: Henry Fayol gave importance to Taylor stress on the efficiency of workers.
+He principle of management which considered production management as can be applied universally. important factor in the organization.
+5) Their contribution: Henry Fayol gave importance to Taylor gave a scientific base to management. management training.
+6) System of wage payment: Fayol did not mention anything Taylor advocated system of differential piece about wage payment. rate system.
+7) Faith: Fayol had faith in administrative Taylor had faith in scientific management. management.

-Contribution of Elten Mayo (1880-1949) (Hawthorne Experiments)
+❖ Contribution of Elten Mayo (1880-1949) (Hawthorne Experiments)

 Elten Mayo can be called as the Founder of Human relations school.

 Mayo conducted experiments at the Department of Industrial research of Howard.